【台灣 微笑單車】YouBike Rental Guide in Taiwan

 safety first!

-Taiwan's cities have traffic, but don’t worry!
+Taiwan's cities have traffic, like most other cities, but don’t worry!
 In most major cities like Taipei, there are designated bike lanes for riding your bike.
 However, some cities in Taiwan don't have bike lanes, so in those cases, you would have to bike on the side of the streets and leave the sidewalks for pedestrians.

 Remember to follow traffic rules and consider renting a helmet beforehand at a local shop for extra protection.